sodalabsio/soda_replicator/README.md

 1.4 Open the GitHub website and create two empty private repositories with the named `name-of-your-project_code` and `name-of-your-project_paper`, with `name-of-your-project` being a short name (probably one or two words) for your research project.

-1.5 Rename the `code` and `paper` folders in the just downloaded template directory on your computer to `name-of-your-project_code` and `name-of-your-project_paper` respectively.

-1.6 Open the terminal (Git Bash on Windows) locally in the `name-of-your-project_code` folder and enter the following commands:
+1.5 Open the terminal (Git Bash on Windows) locally in the `code` folder and enter the following commands:

 ```bash
 git init